jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 **RR: **You've played in Australia a few times - how were those experiences?

 **Kiko:** It's been about 5 or 6 times that I’ve played in Australia.
 I played at the Babylon Festival last year.
-I was with my old friend The Hacker!
+I was with my old friend [The Hacker](https://www.facebook.com/DJTheHacker/)!
 I love playing in Australia, people are very receptive to the music I play.
 My true first time in Australia was in Sydney and Melbourne in 2002 or 2003.

-**RR:** Now you ran a record store called Ozone in the 90s.
+**RR:** Now you ran a record store in the 90s.
 What was the dance scene like back then in Grenoble?

-**Kiko:** I had opened a record shop in Grenoble in 1994, and thanks to this shop, I met The Hacker, Miss Kittin and Oxia, who are all from Grenoble.
-It’s with oxia that we set up our first record label Ozone in 1995.
-Later we created the goodlife label in 1997 with The Hacker and Oxia.
-Then finally we created our group Phunky Data (Oxia and I) in 1998.
+**Kiko:** I had opened a record shop in Grenoble in 1994, and thanks to this shop, I met The Hacker, [Miss Kittin](https://www.facebook.com/misskittin/) and [Oxia](https://www.facebook.com/OXIA.official/), who are all from Grenoble.
+It’s with Oxia that we set up our first record label Ozone in 1995.
+Later we created the goodlife label in 1997 with The Hacker.
+Then finally we created our group [Phunky Data ](https://www.facebook.com/phunkydatamusic)(Oxia and I) in 1998.

 **RR:** You've dabbled in multiple genres from new wave to techno and electro to italo disco.
 What made you experiment with so many different styles?

-**Kiko:** Yes in Grenoble we love italo disco, because Grenoble is not very far from Italy .
-My reference group is of course on Depeche mode.
+**Kiko:** Yes in Grenoble we love italo disco, because Grenoble is not very far from Italy.
+My reference group is of course on [Depeche Mode](https://www.facebook.com/depechemode/).
 My tracks are full of these influences.

 **RR: **We gather that you have produced over 500 tracks!
 How do you keep finding fresh ideas for music?